TTTaevas/Website-Finder/README.md

 # To make the Node.js script go through 3000 URLs in HTTPS with various top-level domains with logging:
 $ node index.js -m https -l
 ```

+## REPORTS

+Once a script is done running, it will generate a .json report in its folder.

+The Javascript script generates the report in real-time on the webpage, in the black box on the right side of the screen.

 ## FAQ